-The second stage of the application lifecycle management is development, also known as the software development life cycle, or SDLC.
+The second stage of the application lifecycle management is development, also known as the Software Development Life Cycle (SDLC), a key component of ALM.

-The stage of the application development consists of the following:
+This stage of application development consists of the following:

-The development of the application begins after you’ve decided and set the requirements, and at this stage, your application is brought to life using Agile methodology or DevOps approaches, depending on your choice.
+The development of the application begins after you’ve decided and set the requirements, employing requirements management, and at this stage, your application is brought to life using Agile methodology or DevOps approaches, depending on your choice.

 The development team needs to deconstruct the requirements into smaller ones.
-This is how the team will create a development plan that they’ll follow throughout the whole development process.
+This is how the team will create a development plan they’ll follow throughout the whole software engineering process.
 It’s recommended to place representatives on each of the teams during this process, ensuring that the application goes through development smoothly.
-These steps might differ depending on the development approach you choose.
+These steps might differ depending on the development approach you choose, like waterfall or Agile.
 The tasks of the development team include: